onedr0p/cluster-template/README.md

 # 89t k8s cluster

+This cluster is built from this great repo: https://github.com/onedr0p/flux-cluster-template.

+I would recommend starting there, then coming here, if you are looking to bring on OLM and/or rook-ceph with all the fixins.

+It has a couple additions I will briefly talk about.

+### Rook (Ceph)
+Ceph has traditionally been run in its own cluster, and Rook allows us to orchestrate a Ceph cluster within our Kubernetes cluster.
+The most important thing to look at when configuring ceph is the device configuration.
+The easiest way by far is to just plug in brand new disks and set `useAllNodes` to true; and the cluster will happily slurp everything right up.

+However, be warned, a default configuration of an OSD (the daemon which manages the disk) with all the monitoring/alerting etc is 4GB in memory requests.
+By default there will be a single OSD per configured device; this cluster has a variety; a low memory worker with a 2tb nvme has only a single OSD; while a high memory worker with 2x2tb nvme has 8 OSDs between them.

+If like me, it takes you about 100 iterations before the cluster comes up the way you like; there are many types of fingerprints that can be left behind which will have ceph refuse to provision the disks.
+The most common, would be left over partitions, but with encryption enabled, there are other block-device level artifacts that remain after you thought you were starting fresh.

+As such, there are a couple additional ansible scripts; the primary one I would recommend using is `task ansible:rancher-nuke`; as it will delete the /var/lib/rancher directory which the parent repo of this one chooses not to.
+Without removing this directory, many container artifacts stick around between installs, which operators tend to not like.

+If you are using encryption (which this repo is), you will also need to clean the ceph level artifacts off the block devices, which you can do with `task ansible:ceph-nuke`

+### Configuration
+Configuration has been disabled; it is very useful to significaly reduce the iteration speed when getting started, so I do not suggest that you also disable it before you've begun; however, I have slighly cusotmized the ansible yaml in a way that is incompatible with the config generation, and those changes are not going upstream anytime soon.
+If you want to follow along with this repository, I suggest starting from the one I started from, and then once the config is generated, just edit the ansible yaml directly as necessary.

+### OLM - Operator Lifecycle Manager
+OLM has gone out of their way to not provide a helm chart for installation, insisting that their installation be The One Exception to a gitops flow.
+We are following an external chart which tracks the OLM chart repository and installs the OLM operator.

 ## 📂 Repository structure

 The Git repository contains the following directories under `kubernetes` and are ordered below by how Flux will apply them.